eBay/nice-modal-react/README.md

 # Nice Modal

-This is a small, zero dependency utility to manage modals in a natural way for React.
-It uses context to persist state of modals globally so that you can show/hide a modal easily either by the modal component or id.
+A small, zero-dependency utility for managing modals in React.
+It uses context to persist modal state globally so that you can easily show/hide modals either by the modal component or by id.

 > You can also see the introduction at [eBay tech blog](https://medium.com/ebaytech/rethink-modals-management-in-react-cf3b6804223d).
 >
-> ***Also check out our another nice utility! [nice-form-react](https://github.com/eBay/nice-form-react)! 😜***
+> ***Also check out another nice utility from us! [nice-form-react](https://github.com/eBay/nice-form-react)! 😜***

 [![NPM](https://img.shields.io/npm/v/@ebay/nice-modal-react.svg)](https://www.npmjs.com/package/@ebay/nice-modal-react)
 [![Downloads](https://img.shields.io/npm/dm/@ebay/nice-modal-react.svg)](https://www.npmjs.com/package/@ebay/nice-modal-react)